 Again, this is an extremely diverse culture and mythological belief system.
 After introducing students to the history and culture of the people, I personally love using Neil Gaiman’s book called Norse Mythology for many of the tales.

-However, for a fantastic look at their greatest hero story (which of course also has meddling Norse gods in it), I highly recommend Sigurd.
-It has everything- dragons, damsels in distress, Odin and Loki, and much more!
+I also love to cover the greatest Viking hero story (which of course also has meddling Norse gods in it)- Sigurd.
+This tale has everything- dragons, damsels in distress, Odin and Loki, and much more!

 Honorable Mentions